luckyklyist/website-would-you/Contributing.md

 # Contribution Guidelines

-We are all eager to work on official website for the Would You Discord bot, and this document will help you to get started!
+Thank you for your interest in contributing!
+All types of contributions are valuable to us.
+This guide will help you get started!

 ### Issues